Perhaps you have heard the impatient man’s prayer. It goes something like this: “Lord, I need patience, and I need it RIGHT NOW!”

 Paul points that out in Romans 8:28 where we are told that everything will work out for our ultimate good if we continue to obey and serve Him as we should.
 That requires faith that God does know what is best, and it requires patience to wait on His timing.

 Jeremiah knew what troubles were as Judah was being taken captive all around him.
 Cities and towns were being overrun, and thousands were being killed or taken off into slavery.
 In the midst of such terrible trials, here is what he had to say: “The LORD is good to those who wait for Him, to the soul who seeks Him.
 It is good that one should hope and wait quietly for the salvation of the LORD” (Lamentations 3:25-26).

-Our great and loving God knows what we each need, and in His perfect wisdom He will provide it.
-As much as we don’t like to hear it, sometimes we need a trial to teach us valuable lessons or to correct behavior that needs to be changed.
+Our great and loving God knows what we each need, and in His perfect wisdom, He will provide it.
+As much as we don’t like to hear it, sometimes we need a trial to teach us valuable lessons or to correct the behaviour that needs to be changed.
 Patience with God allows us to wait until He provides the answers He knows we need at the time He knows we need them.

 2. Patience with others

 Often our biggest challenge is trying to exercise patience in our relationships with others.
 (Of course, the reverse may also be true, as others sometimes have to exercise patience with us.)

 Patience with others comes from a love and respect for other people.
 In 1 Corinthians 13:4, we are told that love “suffers long,” or is patient.
 The passage goes on to describe how love is not selfish, prideful or rude because it is thinking about the welfare of someone else.
 Love is the basis, and patience is part of that process.
 Let me share with you a quote from The Love Dare by Stephen and Alex Kendrick: